The Unreality of Time: The C-series

 Having come to the conclusion that reality can neither form an A- nor a B-series, despite appearances to the contrary, then McTaggart finds it necessary to explain what the world is really like such that it appears to be different from what it appears to be.
 Here is where the C-series comes into play.
-McTaggart does not say much about the C-series in the original journal article, but in The Nature of Existence he devotes six whole chapters to discuss it (1927: Chs.
-44–9).
+McTaggart does not say much about the C-series in the original journal article, but in The Nature of Existence he devotes six whole chapters to discuss it.

 The C-series is rarely given much attention.
-When it is mentioned, it is described as "an expression synonymous with 'B-series' when the latter is shorn of its temporal connotations" (Shorter 1986: 226).
-There is a grain of truth in this, but there is more to the C-series than this.
-Stripping the temporal features from the B-series only gives what the C- and B-series have minimally in common, notably the constituents of the series and the formal characteristics of being linear, asymmetric, and transitive.
+When it is mentioned, it is described as "an expression synonymous with 'B-series' when the latter is shorn of its temporal connotations".There is a grain of truth in this, but there is more to the C-series than this.
+Stripping the temporal features from the B-series only gives what the C-series and B-series have minimally in common, notably the constituents of the series and the formal characteristics of being linear, asymmetric, and transitive.
 However, the C-series has features that the B-series does not have.
 The constituents of the C-series are mental states (a consequence of McTaggart's argument in Ch.
-34 of The Nature of Existence that reality cannot really be material), which are related to each other on the basis of their conceptual content in terms of being included in and inclusive of (1927: sect.
-566 & Ch.
-60).
+34 of The Nature of Existence that reality cannot really be material), which are related to each other on the basis of their conceptual content in terms of being included in and inclusive of.
 These atemporal relations are meant to provide what the earlier/later than relation cannot, notably explain why an illusion of change and temporal succession can arise in an atemporal reality.